What A Biden Presidency Could Mean For Education

 "This will be an administration that cares about the challenges that students are facing, that knows that the cost of college is a significant problem and needs to be addressed both on the front end and the back end," said Antoinette Flores, director of postsecondary education at the Center for American Progress.

-Other experts, though, are less certain how far the Biden administration might go to fight for progressive policy proposals, some of which were borrowed from Sens.
-Elizabeth Warren and Bernie Sanders for the campaign.
+Other experts, though, are less certain how far the Biden administration might go to fight for progressive policy proposals, some of which were borrowed from Warren and Sen. Bernie Sanders for the campaign.

 Plus, there is the potential of a Republican-controlled Senate, which will pose a challenge for progressive legislation and funding increases.
 The administration will most likely rely on other ways to make policy changes: through executive orders and regulations from the Department of Education.